CLINFIN

 responsibility levels

-• Foundations of Clinical Practice
+• Foundations of Developmental Clinical Practice

-• Developmental Conditions in Paediatric
+• Understanding Developmental Conditions

-• Assessment and Case Formulation
+• Clinical Assessment & Case Understanding

-• Goal Setting and Intervention Planning
+• Goal Setting & Rehabilitation Planning

-• Intervention Strategies Across Disciplines
+• Intervention Strategies in Pediatric Rehabilitation

-• Outcome Tracking and Professional Practice
+• Outcome Tracking & Professional Practice

 Clinical Exposure

-Clinical exposure in CLINFIN is structured to build competency 4 not simply accumulate hours.
+Clinical exposure in CLINFIN is structured to build competency and not simply accumulate hours.
 Every participant is actively engaged in real patient care from the programme’s early stages, with exposure designed to deepen progressively across the 12-week period.

 Longitudinal Case Involvement